MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-clients/azure-monitor.md

 This article discusses how to set up and deploy integrated, end-to-end management of Microsoft Teams Rooms devices by using Azure Monitor.

-You can configure Log Analytics within Azure Monitor to provide basic telemetry and alerts that will help you manage Skype meeting room devices.
+You can configure Log Analytics within Azure Monitor to provide basic telemetry and alerts that will help you manage Microsoft Teams Rooms meeting room devices.
 As your management solution matures, you might decide to deploy additional data and management capabilities to create a more detailed view of device availability and performance.

 By following this guide, you can use a dashboard like the following example to get detailed status reporting for device availability, application and hardware health, and Microsoft Teams Rooms application and operating system version distribution.